voitto/structal.todos/README.md

 Structal Todos
 ========================================================
+Structal Todos is a simple real-time example app taken from Spine.js (www.spinejs.com).
+It extends Spine by adding a poll method that checks the server for changes.
+When the app is open in two windows, changes in one window can be seen in the other.

-Structal Todos is a simple example app taken from Spine.js (www.spinejs.com).
-It utilizes the Structal toolset that includes the ORM library Mullet.php and the client-side MVC library Spine.js.
+Structal Todos utilizes the Structal toolset that includes the ORM library Mullet.php and the client-side MVC library Spine.js.
 Installation is a snap and only requires inputting a few database settings.
 Soon this step won't be necessary either as a database will automatically be generated for a user upon download.

 Requirements
 --------------------------------------------------------------------------------------------------